alvinsiew/backdoor/README.md

 ## How to use backdoor

-Backdoor can use to execute any commands as a root
+Backdoor can be use to execute any commands as a root

 ### Example